swgpu/SWGPU/README.md

 - Human readable custom format for all graphics stuff
 - [Rapier](https://rapier.rs/) for both 2D and 3D physics engine
 - No glTF support, we don't want to support the rendering techniques used by this format (BSDF, Skinning, etc...)
+- Blender is the default for modeling
+- SpriteFusion is the default for tilemap

 ## Changelog
 ```
+- [Ver.
+1.1.14] Tilemap SpriteFusion format added.
 - [Ver.
 1.1.13] Cylinder collision class added.
 - [Ver.
 1.1.12] Fix and optimize jnm.
 - [Ver.
 1.1.10] Some added to fps demo.